Azure-Samples/explore-iot-operations/samples/fabric-workspace/README.md

 ## Notes

-- The scripts are idempotent in the sense that KQL objects use `.create-merge` and `.create-or-alter`; workspace and Fabric item creation may fail with a name conflict if the workspace already exists.
+- The scripts are idempotent in the sense that KQL objects use `.create-merge`; workspace and Fabric item creation may fail with a name conflict if the workspace already exists (the scripts delete and recreate in that case).
 - Long-running Fabric API operations (HTTP 202) are automatically polled until completion.
-- Kusto tokens are obtained per-cluster using `az account get-access-token --resource <cluster-uri>`.
-Make sure your account has at least *AllDatabasesViewer* on the source cluster and *AllDatabasesAdmin* on the target.
+- The export script does **not** require Kusto tokens.
+The recreate script obtains a Kusto token per-cluster via `az account get-access-token --resource <cluster-uri>` to run the table and mapping commands.
+Make sure your account has at least *AllDatabasesAdmin* on the target cluster.